marcinjahn/technology-notebook/src/docs/dev-tools/kubernetes/helm.md

 ## Templating

-Helm allows us to prepare YAML files with placeholders for values.
-Thanks to that releases can be customized.
-Some values, specified by the chart author can be raplaced, while some others could use the default values.
+Helm allows us to prepare YAML files with placeholders for values - these are templates.
+Thanks to that, releases can be customized.
+Some values specified by the chart author can be replaced, while others could use the default values.

-The placeholders in templates are placed in `{{}}`.
+The placeholders in templates are wrapped in `{{}}`.

 The placeholders in the templates are replaced with values when running Helm CLI commands (like `install` or `upgrade`).